T-mclennan/SF-Hacks-Project/README.md

 ## Challenges we ran into:
 We really got stuck on some of the cloud infrastructure, and just flat ran out of time.
-My teammate built a Java server with Spring to serve the static app and provide database access, but we struggled until the last minute on configuring it on cloud platforms.
+My teammate built a Java server with Spring to serve the static pages and provide database access, but we struggled until the last minute on configuring it on cloud platforms.
 Falling behind stressed us out and pushed us right to the wire for submitting, which turns out was a much bigger process than we anticipated.
 We tried to record a video with 5 minutes left and did a pretty poor job of showing the app off.
 I was so flustered trying to get as much done as possible, I forgot to switch the database back from test to production.
 So during the demo when I submitted it was unresponsive, via going to the wrong database.
 We were really fatigued by the end, and logged in more hours straight on this than I ever have before.
 So much debugging.

 ## Accomplishments that I'm proud of
 We built maybe 80% of the functionality, and like 30% of the styling.
 Considering how difficult debugging some of these issues was, we both feel very accomplished with what we could create in that stretch.
 I'm proud of the landing page, as someone who is just learning the ropes I'm really proud of how that turned out.
 I'm proud of Harsh for doing a great job of building the server, connecting java and firestore, and writing all the notivize logic.
 He was a great sport considering we got hung up on Devops and much of his effort never got successfully integrated in.
 We worked hard and ended with something at least, even if it wasn't what we planned.